 Musical Theatre

 W312Musical theatre dazzles, inspires and entertains us.
-But it’s not all about singalongs and dancing in the aisles, there is business behind the show.
-Musicals exist as cultural artifacts that have been used to divert us from the pressures of the world and to confront social issues head-on using humour, passion, and pathos.
+However, it’s not all about singalongs and dancing in the aisles, there is business behind the show.
+Musicals exist as cultural artefacts that have been used to divert us from the pressures of the world and to confront social issues head-on using humour, passion and pathos.

 Course overview